Georgia Man Ricardo Arturo Cole Charged With Raping Son’s Girlfriend, Tells Police He Was Sleepwalking

 — #BETMusic (@BETMusic) August 18, 2018

-Earlier this month, a 24-year-old engineer from Loughborough, Leicestershire also claimed that he was asleep during a rape for which he was eventually found guilty.
+Earlier this month, a 24-year-old engineer from Loughborough, Leicestershire, also claimed that he was asleep during a rape for which he was eventually found guilty.
 Metro reported that Karl Gammon had been out with the victim and a friend of hers before they all passed out drunk on his double bed.
-The victim’s friend said she awoke to the sight of Gammon on top of her friend, ‘thrusting’ in a sexual way.
+The victim’s friend said she awoke to the sight of Gammon on top of her friend, “thrusting” in a sexual way.
 She pushed him and yelled at him to “get off her,” and he complied then immediately fell asleep.
-Prosecutors said that he took the victim’s friend home the next morning but then returned home to rape her friend while she slept.
+Prosecutors said that he took the victim’s friend home the next morning, but then returned home to rape her friend while she slept.
 Gammon testified that he had no recollection of the rape and claimed that he must have been asleep when it happened.